Hybridge Full Arch is not an implant. It is a prosthetic restoration which is made using very specific clinical techniques.

 - If it is an upper or lower Hybridge

-- If there is any dental infections at the start of treatment
+- If there are any dental infections at the start of treatment

 Hybridge is definitely a solution for denture wearers because it is a permanent solution that restores full function that wearing a denture doesn’t do.
 Hybridge is also a solution for those that have some or all of their natural teeth remaining.
 Many people have chronic dental problems caused by periodontal disease or decay.
 Conventional dentistry does not sufficiently solve these problems definitively for those at high risk.
 Hybridge is a definitive, once and for all solution.